-- (a) "Required wage" is defined as the rate of pay which is the higher of: - (i) The actual wage rate (the wage rate paid by the employer to all individuals with experience and qualifications similar to the H-1B nonimmigrant's experience and qualifications for the specific employmentin question at the place of employment); or - (ii) The prevailing wage rate (determined as of the time of filing the LCA application) for the occupation in which the H-1B nonimmigrant is to be employed in the geographic area of intended employment. - (b) The University's obligation to pay the "required wage" to the H-1B worker begins upon the approved H-1B start date where the worker makes him/herself available for work, regardless of any employer-related conditions that may prevent the employee from beginning work.
-However, compensation shall never begin later than 30 days after the H-1B worker enters the U.S. to take the job or, where the worker is already in the U.S., 60 days after the H-1B worker is authorized to work for the employer. - (i) For the purpose of this policy, "employer-related conditions" include but are not limited to: lack of assigned work; lack of a permit or studying for alicensing exam; short-term furlough; pre-employment hiring requirements related to drug-testing; background checks; orientation; etc., and the lack of or pending social security number. - (c) The POH guarantees at the time of hire that the H-1B employee will be paid the "required wage" for the entire duration of H-1B status as requested.
-If any changes are to be made to salary and/or benefits package, the POH must notify CISP prior toany change going into effect. - (d) The "required wage" must be paid in pro-rata installments. - (e) The University must pay the "required wage" when the employee is placed in a nonproductive status due to employer-related conditions. - (f) The University is not obligated to pay the "required wage" when the H-1B workerexperiences a period of nonproductive status due to conditions unrelated to employment which take the worker away from his/her duties at his/her voluntary request and convenience (e.g. touring the U.S., caring for ill relative) or render the nonimmigrant unable to work (e.g., maternity leave, automobile accident which temporarily incapacitates the nonimmigrant), provided that such period is not subject to payment under the employer's benefit plan or other statuses such as the Family Medical Leave Act (FMLA) or the Americans with
+"Required wage" is defined as the rate of pay which is the higher of:

+(a) The actual wage (the wage rate paid by the employer to all individuals with experience and qualifications similar to the H-1B nonimmigrant's experience and qualifications for the specific employment in question at the place of employment); or

+- (b) The prevailing wage rate (determined as of the time of filing the labor condition application "LCA") for the occupation in which the H-1B nonimmigrant is to be employed in the geographic area of intended employment. - (c) The university's obligation to pay the "required wage" to the H-1B worker begins upon the approved H-1B start date where the worker makes him/herself available for work, regardless of any employer-related conditions that may prevent the employee from beginning work.
+However, compensation shall never begin later than thirty days after the H-1B worker enters the U.S. to take the job or, where the worker is already in the U.S., sixty days after the H-1B worker is authorized to work for the employer.

+For the purpose of this policy, "employer-related conditions" include but are not limited to:

+Lack of assigned work, lack of a permit or studying for a licensing exam, short-term furlough, pre-employment hiring requirements related to drug-testing, background checks, orientation, etc., and the lack of or pending social security number.

+- (d) The POH guarantees at the time of hire that the H-1B employee will be paid the "required wage" for the entire duration of H-1B status as requested.
+If any changes are to be made to salary and/or benefits package, the POH must notify CISP prior to any change going into effect. - (e) The "required wage" must be paid in pro-rata installments. - (f) The university must pay the "required wage" when the employee is placed in a nonproductive status due to employer-related conditions. - (g) The university is not obligated to pay the "required wage" when the H-1B worker experiences a period of nonproductive status due to conditions unrelated to employment which take the worker away from his/her duties at his/her voluntary request and convenience (e.g. touring the U.S., caring for ill relative) or render the nonimmigrant unable to work (e.g., maternity leave, automobile accident which temporarily incapacitates the nonimmigrant), provided that such period is not subject to payment under the employer's benefit plan or other statuses such as the Family medical leave act "FMLA" or the Americans with disabilities act "ADA".